Concepts of Modern Mathematics

-Concepts of Modern Mathematics is a book by mathematician and science popularizer Ian Stewart about recent developments in mathematics.
+Concepts of Modern Mathematics is a book by mathematician and science popularizer Ian Stewart about then-recent developments in mathematics.
 It was originally published by Penguin Books in 1975, updated in 1981, and reprinted by Dover publications in 1995 and 2015.

 Overview

 The book arose out of an extramural class that Ian Stewart taught at the University of Warwick about "Modern mathematics".
 In the 1995 Dover edition Stewart wrote that the aim of the class was: